How to Make Foam Dough with Shaving Cream

 Shaving cream inside measuring cup.

-Add a few drops of liquid food colouring or liquid watercolour paint to the shaving cream and stir with a spoon until the colour is visible throughout.
+Add a few drops of liquid food coloring or liquid watercolor paint to the shaving cream and stir with a spoon until the color is visible throughout.

 Blue food colouring mixed into shaving cream.

-The colour will get a bit duller once the cornstarch is mixed in, so feel free to add a little extra if you want the colour to be nice and vibrant.
+The color will get a bit duller once the cornstarch is mixed in, so feel free to add a little extra if you want the color to be nice and vibrant.

 3. Add Cornstarch